egendata/docs/content/egendata-core/security/_index.md

 ### The signee

-The Egendata signature validation is grounded in the fact that the signee service has a TLS certificate issued from a trusted [Certificate Authority](https://en.wikipedia.org/wiki/Certificate_authority).

 #### Publishment of public key(s)

-The [Service](/services) publishes its own public key(s) to the world on API endpoint `/jwks`(although can be customized).
+The [Signee Service](#the-signee) publishes the required public key(s) for other parties to use when verifying the authenticity of the signee's signature.
+The public key(s) are published on the [Signee service's](#the-signee) domain at endpoint `/jwks`(although can be customized).

 The public key(s) are represented as [JWKS](https://tools.ietf.org/html/rfc7517) format.

 ### The verifier

-The recipient of an incoming Egendata [Message](/data/#egendata-message-schema-definitions), perform a query to the supposed [Signee Service](#the-signee) in order to obtain the [Signee's](#the-signee) public key.
-Through secure TLS connection it trusts that it's in contact with the correct signee service and therefore also trusts the received public key(s).

-The [signee's public key(s)](#publishment-of-public-key-s) are then used to perform signature verification of the payload [JWE](https://tools.ietf.org/html/rfc7516) to ensure that suggested service is in fact the issuer and signee the received payload.
+The recipient of an incoming Egendata [Message](/data/#egendata-message-schema-definitions), performs a query to the supposed [Signee Service's](#the-signee) `/jwks` endpoint in order to obtain the public key(s) required for verification of the signature and thereby ensuring that the suggested service is in fact the issuer and signee of the received [JWE](https://tools.ietf.org/html/rfc7516) payload.

+Through secure TLS connection the verifier can with high confidence trust that it is in contact with the correct signee service.

 ## Transactions

-All messages transmitted between (Service)[/services], (Operator)[/operator] and App is sent in the form of [JWT](https://tools.ietf.org/html/rfc7519) and signed with the sender party's own signing key.
-All Egendata messaging schemas([JWT](https://tools.ietf.org/html/rfc7519)) contains the property `type` to make it easier for the recipient to easily identify the purpose of the incoming message.
+All messages exchanged between [Services](/services), [Operator](/operator) & Applications are signed with the sender party's own signing key and transmitted as [JWT](https://tools.ietf.org/html/rfc7519) to the receiving party.

-The Egendata solution uses the [Panva JOSE framework](#panva-jose-framework) implementation of JavaScript Object Signing and Encryption as the serialization format for both storage and transmission of keys and signed/encrypted data.
+s the serialization format for both storage and transmission of keys and signed/encrypted data.

 ### Panva JOSE framework

-The [Panva JOSE framework](https://github.com/panva/jose) is based upon the following RFCs:
+The Egendata solution utilizes the [Panva JOSE framework (GitHub)](https://github.com/panva/jose) in order to be compliant with the following RFCs:

 RFC | Description
 --- | ---